dbeehler/10547-Sub-Zero/README.md

   - Fixed team import issue
   - Fixed the program not actually making the "Match" folder
 * December 5, 2017 (Version 2.1)
-  - Added comments for other teams and people
+  - Added comments for teams and people
     - Also major update to readme
   - Fixed a major bug where the variables were getting over filled
 * December 1, 2017 (Version 2.0b)